RikkuX491/EAST-SE-012924-Phase-4/README.md

 `flask run` is a command run from the terminal that looks for the name of the Python module with our Flask application instance and runs the Flask app.

 5. Navigate to `http://127.0.0.1:7777` and you should see a page that says "Welcome to my website!"
 We were able to create a basic webpage using a Flask route and view!
+By the way, on many computers, `localhost` is an alias for the IP address `127.0.0.1`, so `http://localhost:7777` works as well.

 6. We can also run a development server through treating our application module as a script with the `app.run()` method.
 Write the following code in `app.py` after the code for the `index()` view function: